Table of Contents

 • 9.
 Dry Shampoo

 If you haven’t tried dry shampoo before, you should.
 It’s becoming common knowledge that washing your hair too often is not very good for it.
 When you’re traveling, sometimes you can’t wash your hair as often as you’d like anyway!
 On the other hand, we all know the gross feeling of having dirty hair.
 Dry shampoo is like magic for these situations.
 I use my spray version at least once a week to absorb excess oils at the roots of my hair so that I don’t have to strip the healthy oils from the lengths and ends of my hair by washing it.
-The women’s spray is great for that.
-The men’s version is a handy powder.
-It’s a little hard to use for long hair, but it’s perfect for anyone – male or female – who has shorter hair, as it can be sprinkled in near the roots and massaged in to rebalance the oils on your scalp.
+Perfect for on-the-go!

 Dry Shampoo